IfeAkiWad/IfeAkiWad/README.md

 ## Hey!
-You've Made To My Github :smile:
+You've Made It To My Github :smile:

 ### I'm Ifeoluwa